Skip to contents

 unemp97 = income_1997 == "zero")) # regressor matrix

-Example 8.2: Fitting a probit model to the labour market data
+Example 8.2: Fitting a probit model to the labor market data

 The regression coefficients are estimated using data augmentation and Gibbs sampling.
 We define a function yielding posterior draws using the algorithm detailed in Section 8.1.1.